dev-yakuza/dev-yakuza.github.io/_posts/jekyll/2018-10-12-pagination-plugin/2018-10-12-pagination-plugin-en.md

 ---

 ## outline
-jekyll basically provides pagination plugin but we use [jekyll-paginate-v2](https://github.com/sverrirs/jekyll-paginate-v2){:rel="nofollow noreferrer" :target="_blank"}. this blog introduces how to use jekyll-paginate-v2.
+jekyll basically provides pagination plugin but we use [jekyll-paginate-v2](https://github.com/sverrirs/jekyll-paginate-v2){:rel="nofollow noreferrer" target="_blank"}. this blog introduces how to use jekyll-paginate-v2.

 ## plugin installation and configuration